Dissected iPad reveals Samsung, Qualcomm parts

 iFixit said the iPad's display, removed using two bright orange suction cups, appears to be from Samsung.

-A NAND flash memory chip, used to store media like music and video, is supplied by Toshiba (6502.T).
-Japan's Elpida 6665.T provides the DRAM chips.
+A NAND flash memory chip, used to store media like music and video, is supplied by Toshiba.
+Japan's Elpida provides the DRAM chips.

-The iPad teardown also revealed chips from Avago Technologies (AVGO.O), Triquint Semiconductor TQNT.O and Fairchild FCS.N.
+The iPad teardown also revealed chips from Avago Technologies, Triquint Semiconductor and Fairchild.

 One of the more widely followed teardown firms, iFixit is hired by a variety of clients who use its data for competitive intelligence, in patent disputes or to keep current on industry benchmarks.